tsurumeso/chainer-desalinet/README.md

 Chainer implementation of DeConvNet [1] and DeSaliNet [2].
 These are the technics that visualize feature maps of each layers of convolutional networks.
+This code uses AlexNet and VGGNet16Layers ImageNet classification model.

 ## Summary